 Freedom Hill Horse Rescue

-On May 18, 2016 it was with heavy hearts that we had to say farewell to Finn.
+Finn On May 18, 2016 it was with heavy hearts that we had to say farewell to Finn.
 He came to us in October of 2015 suffering from severe Recurrent Airway Obstruction (RAO) and neglect.
 He began to blossom in the care of our all volunteer team along with medical intervention to help him breathe easier.
-Unfortunately, due to Finn not receiving proper medical treatment from his past we were able to help him, but there was far too much damage and scar tissue build up to make him truly be able to breathe comfortably.
+Unfortunately, due to Finn not receiving proper medical treatment from his past, there was far too much damage and scar tissue built up to make him truly be able to breathe comfortably.
 Finn was truly struggling for every breathe especially as the weather started to warm up.

-Carol Brady was his Platinum Horse Angel Network Sponsor while he was with us, and is continuing to donate to us in his memory!
+Carol B. was his Platinum Horse Angel Network Sponsor while he was with us.
 Thank you, Carol, for your generosity and for loving Finn so much!

 Just this side of heaven is a place called Rainbow Bridge.

 When an animal dies that has been especially close to someone here, that pet goes to Rainbow Bridge.
 There are meadows and hills for all of our special friends so they can run and play together.
 There is plenty of food, water and sunshine, and our friends are warm and comfortable.

 All the animals who had been ill and old are restored to health and vigor.
 Those who were hurt or maimed are made whole and strong again, just as we remember them in our dreams of days and times gone by.
 The animals are happy and content, except for one small thing; they each miss someone very special to them, who had to be left behind.

 They all run and play together, but the day comes when one suddenly stops and looks into the distance.
 His bright eyes are intent.
 His eager body quivers.
 Suddenly he begins to run from the group, flying over the green grass, his legs carrying him faster and faster.